lordpretzel/mu4e-views/README.md

 - `:filter-html` [**OPTIONAL**] - if this key is provided it overrides `mu4e-views-html-filter-external-content` and forces filtering / not filtering of email html content.
 - `:filters` [**OPTIONAL**] - if html is filtered (the method sets `:filter-html t` or `mu4e-views-html-filter-external-content` is non-nil and the method does not set `:filter-html nil`), then use this list of filters instead of the one set in `mu4e-views-html-dom-filter-chain`.

-As an example view method consider the usecase of showing the html source of an email.
+As an example view method consider the usecase of showing the html source of an email:

 ~~~elisp
 (defun mu4e-views-view-raw-html (html msg win)